leonardolima/bandwidth-reduction-analysis/README.md

 ### Running

 At this point, only the bandwidth minimization solution found [here](docs/references/cuthill1969.pdf) is already implemented.
-In the [bandwidth_minimization.cpp](src/bandwidth_minimization.cpp) file you can find a function named *execute_algorithm()* where it is possible to change the matrix that you are currently working on.
+In the [bandwidth_minimization.cpp](src/bandwidth_minimization.cpp) file, you can find a function named *execute_algorithm()*, from which it is possible to change the matrix that you are currently working on.

 In the [src](src/) directory there is a **Makefile**.
 You can run